tdickman/dotfiles/nvim/README.md

-# CopilotChat
+# 💤 LazyVim

-Had to install manually for some reason.
-Followed guide in [here](https://github.com/jellydn/CopilotChat.nvim) instead of using Plug.
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Otherwise I installed it, and the command didn't seem to exist.
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.